Is It a Rat or a Mouse? Protect Your Santa Clarita Home

-The team at No Bugs Pest Control can help with both mice and rats, using a variety of rodent baiting options, rodent exclusion procedures, and treatments.
+Do you have mysterious critters scratching in the walls or leaving “presents” on you property?
+The Santa Clarita rodent control experts at No Bugs Termite and Pest Control, Inc can help with both mice and rats, using a variety of rodent baiting options, rodent exclusion procedures, and treatments.
 Our pest control experts are here to service your home and protect your family from contamination in the Santa Clarita Valley.
 Keep mice and rats out of your home, your children’s bedrooms, and your kitchen with pest control solutions from No Bugs.

 Both rats and mice have a set of incisors that require constant chewing and knowing as their teeth never stop growing.
 They are both nocturnal and tend to shy away from bright lights.
 How are they different?